JonathanTR/minimal-react-redux-webpack-babel/README.md

 ### Why?
 I keep finding myself in this predicament: I want to spin up a small side project over the weekend.
-I want to use react, I want to use ES6 syntax, and I want to include things nicely, but all the boilerplate repos out there have a bunch of shit included that I don't need, or that I'm not smart enough to understand that I need.
+I want to use react + redux, I want to use ES6 syntax, and I want to include things nicely, but all the boilerplate repos out there have a bunch of shit included that I don't need, or that I'm not smart enough to understand that I need.
 I'll probably have another iteration with some niceties, but here's the barest of bones in my opinion.